3gstudent/Eventlogedit-evtx--Evolution/README.md

 Need more test and suggestions.

-The data structure and code details are inspired by https://bbs.pediy.com/thread-219313.htm
+The data structure and some code details are inspired by https://bbs.pediy.com/thread-219313.htm

 Later I'll write some posts to introduce the details.